mitchelldschafer/PookleyNaturals/replit.md

 ## Overview

-Lunara Naturals is a wellness-focused landing page application for a women's plant-based supplement brand.
-The application features a zen, nature-inspired aesthetic with a landing page showcasing products, testimonials, and an email subscription system.
+Lunara Naturals is a wellness-focused web application for a women's plant-based supplement brand.
+The application features a zen, nature-inspired aesthetic with a home page, product showcase, and ritual guide.
 Built as a full-stack TypeScript application with React frontend and Express backend, it emphasizes mobile-first responsive design with calming, natural tones inspired by brands like Aesop, Ritual, and Moon Juice.

+**Current Pages**:
+- **Home** (`/`): Landing page with hero section, about, product highlights, testimonials, email signup, and footer
+- **Our Blends** (`/our-blends`): Product showcase featuring three core supplements (Glow Ritual, Calm Restore, Vital Greens) with benefits and CTA
+- **Our Rituals** (`/our-rituals`): Daily wellness ritual guide with morning, midday, and evening practices, micro-habit tips, and integration advice

 ## User Preferences